OUR SERVICES

 Hydraulically Applied Compost

 Hydraulically applied compost is a slurry of compost, water, and optional additives sprayed onto soil using hydroseeding equipment to improve soil health, support vegetation growth, and control erosion.
 This method involves mixing screened compost with water and sometimes tackifiers, fertilizers, or microbial inoculants, then applying it via a hydroseeder.
-It’s used to create a compost blanket or compost-based erosion control layer on disturbed or degraded soils.
+It’s used to create a compost blanket or a compost-based erosion-control layer on disturbed or degraded soils.

 Silt Fence

-A silt fence is a temporary sediment control barrier made of geotextile fabric stretched between stakes used to prevent soil erosion and sediment runoff from construction sites into nearby waterways.
+A silt fence is a temporary sediment control barrier made of geotextile fabric, stretched between stakes, used to prevent soil erosion and sediment runoff from construction sites from entering nearby waterways.

 High Visibility Fence